 Not yet.
 California remains the only state to legalize the practice.
 Keep in mind, there are many states where lane splitting isn’t illegal, but it also isn’t recognized in law.

-Lane splitting in Texas can come with penalties if a highway patrolman decides to pull you over.
+Motorcycle lane splitting in Texas can come with penalties if a highway patrolman decides to pull you over.
 The most common penalty is a fine of $175.
 Under Texas law, motorcyclists are categorized in the same way as cars; therefore, the same safety regulations apply.

 If an accident occurs as a result of lane splitting, the motorcyclist could be declared negligent because they were driving in a way that could be interpreted as reckless.